mluchettii/mkdocs-material-mluchetti/docs/docs/web-servers/caddy.md

 ```
 ### Caddyfile configuration

-The Caddyfile is a configuration file that contains the information for creating reverse proxies and obtaining SSL certificates.
-This version of Caddy allows us to set the ACME DNS challenge provider to use Cloudflare.
+The **Caddyfile** is a configuration file that contains the information for creating reverse proxies and obtaining SSL certificates.
+This version of Caddy allows us to use **Cloudflare** as the ACME DNS challenge provider.

 Here is an example Caddyfile for serving an Apache site that listens on port 8080: